 It’s an atypical Sunday.
 And it began that way.
-I guzzled my morning coffee at a Monday’s pace, determined to squeeze in a 3-mile run before a brief, but intrusively scheduled, work meeting.
-So much for a day of solace.
+I guzzled my morning coffee at a Monday’s pace, determined to squeeze in a 3-mile run before a brief, but unconventionally scheduled work meeting.
 As I scrolled through emails and checked alerts on my phone, I came across a yet-unreturned “like” from another blogger on my About page.
 Like other polite and well-intentioned bloggers, I visited her site to return the kindness and discovered that she had written a recent post about The Used Life.
 The gesture touched me in a way that the author, Linda, surely couldn’t have anticipated.
 If only because she could never have known the turmoil I’ve been experiencing lately regarding this blog and what purpose it realistically serves (if any) in helping me to move forward in a meaningful direction.
 There are days when I come alarmingly close to hitting “Delete.”
 I attribute the creative ebb I seem to have found myself in lately to that doubt-filled thinking.
 I honestly believe that if Linda had not published her post this morning, I would not be writing this one.
 I would like to thank her for giving me the gift of encouragement, whether she knew I needed it or not.

 I find myself now, post-meeting, curled up at a corner table at Starbucks, writing long-hand in a new notebook.
 A catharsis.
 The feeling of a fresh start.
 A titillating illusion.
 It may be said that I am going through one of the darker phases of the creative process, as discussed in Flinch., in which I want to take what I love and destroy it.
 There are days in which I hate The Used Life as much as—or more than—I love it.
 Sometimes, I swell with pride when I look at what I’ve produced on this site.
 Other days, I am filled with disgust, even embarrassment, and feelings of lack—of being “not good enough”—when I see what I have created here.